iota-community/treasury/specifications/hornet-participation-plugin.md

 *     2i* 5000=10000 for Burn (20%)
 *     Turnout: 50000/70000=71.4%

 To avoid overflowing uint64, the vote power for each participation is calculated as the amount divided by 1000 rounded down.
-This means that every 1Ki represents 1 vote.
+This means that every 1Ki / 1000 glow represents 1 vote.

 #### Staking events